 - I like some new makeup in my stocking, as well as nice chocolate, Korean sheet masks, and maybe a LaCroix way down in the toe.
 It’s also the perfect spot for “a tasteful but expensive piece of jewelry,” as my grandmother would say.

 - It’s extremely likely that my husband will discover LOTS of gum, mints, and a craft beer in his stocking, or another top-shelf liquor selection, if he has made the Nice List.

 - Fresh art or office supplies, like new pens or cool paperclips, or a fun new phone case.

 - Food and drink, like coffee beans, tea, or my favorite stocking stuffer of all: charcoal crackers.

-- Ornaments for the Christmas tree are a very diverse stocking stuffer as you can make them individually for each family member.
+- Ornaments for the Christmas tree are a widely loved stocking stuffer, as you can make or buy them for each individual family member.